vaunapuu/AI-kusimused/README.md

 # AI Act Implementation Tool

-Open-source template for 1) AI system definition check and 2) high-risk classification.
-Based on AI Act requirements and soft law frameworks, such as the Research framework Algorithms of the Netherlands Executive Audit Agency, the Algorithm framework of the Dutch Ministry of the Interior and the Dutch Fundamental Rights Impact Assessment (IAMA).

-The templates are available in JSON format and can be easily customized to fit the specific needs of an organization.
+Opinionated implementation of [AI act questions](https://github.com/NGO-Algorithm-Audit/AI-Act-Questions) created by the Algorithm Audit team.

 # How to run

-Follow these steps to set up and run the application on your local machine.
+This project includes a Git submodule that references the JSON Schemas repository (LINK), allowing us to keep schema definitions separate while using them within this project.
+Follow these steps to setup everything correctly.

 ## Prerequisites

 Ensure the following are installed on your system:

 Node.js (version 14 or later)